achtman-lab/GrapeTree/README.md

                   [--heuristic HEURISTIC] [--n_proc N_PROC] [--check]

 Parameters for command line version of GrapeTree.
-Generate a tree in NEWICK format.
-The output writes into screen directly.
+Generate a tree in NEWICK format, or a distance matrix when using '--method distance' The output writes into screen directly.
 You can redirect the output into a file, and drag it into the web interface.